+Effective tax rate in 2023 was higher than 2022, primarily due to an overall decrease in discrete tax benefits along with a reduction in the benefit from the foreign derived intangible income deduction.
 Effective tax rate in 2022 was lower than 2021 primarily due to an overall increase in discrete tax benefits.